 - Supply chain shortages and delays of construction supplies

-In the wake of the COVID-19 pandemic, companies require an ever-increasing amount of warehouse space, primarily for the following reasons.
+In the wake of the COVID-19 pandemic, companies require an ever-increasing amount of warehouse space.

 eCommerce sales have skyrocketed since the pandemic.
 B2C sales increased an incredible 32.4% in 2020 compared to 2019.
 These increasing sales have necessitated increased warehouse space to store product.
 But it’s not just inventory space that B2C companies require. eCommerce fulfillment is a much more space-intensive operation than retail fulfillment, with ample space needed for pick and pack services.